What Grout Color To Use With Subway Tiles

 What is Grout?

-At its core, grout is a cement-based material used to fill the gaps between tiles.
-It's a mixture of cement, sand (in some cases), pigments, and additives that, when mixed with water, forms a paste that hardens to create a solid and stable surface.
+Grout is a cement-based material used to fill the gaps between tiles.
+It's a mixture of cement, sand (in some cases), pigments, and additives that, when mixed with water, form a paste that hardens to create a solid and stable surface.

 Functions of Grout

-Beyond simply filling the gaps, grout serves several crucial purposes:
+Aside from simply filling the gaps, grout serves several crucial purposes in both structural integrity and design:

 Structural Support